martinlynge/bit-docs/content/docs/quick-start.md

 Here is a list of [curated build and test environments](https://bitsrc.io/bit/envs), for you to get started quickly.

-You can [specify the relevant test files](/docs.bitsrc.io/docs/isolating-and-tracking-components.html#tracking-a-component-with-testspec-files) for your components in the `bit add` command to let Bit know they should be part of your components.
+You can [specify the component's test files](/docs/isolating-and-tracking-components.html#tracking-a-component-with-testspec-files) with the `bit add` command and  `--test` flag, to let Bit know these are test files and should be part of your component.

-### Version a component
+### Version components

-[Setting a version for a component](/docs/versioning-tracked-components.html) locks the state of the component files and the dependency graph, and sets a semantic version to the component, thus making each component-version immutable.
+[Setting a version for a component](/docs/versioning-tracked-components.html) locks the state of the component's files and the dependency graph, and sets a semantic version to the component, thus making each component-version immutable.
 When tagging a component, all its build and test tasks will run, and only if all is working correctly, Bit will version the component.

 ```bash
 $ bit tag --all 1.0.0